netspooky/golfclub/uefi/bggp4/README.md

-mov rbx, rdx ; Moves data to all 64 bits of rbx mov ebx, edx ; Moves data to bottom 32 bits of rbx, clears top 32 mov bx, dx   ; Moves data to bottom 16 bits of rbx, doesn't touch the rest. mov bl, bl   ; Moves data to bottom 8 bits of rbx, doesn't touch the rest.
+mov rbx, rdx ; Moves data to all 64 bits of rbx mov ebx, edx ; Moves data to bottom 32 bits of rbx, clears top 32 mov bx, dx   ; Moves data to bottom 16 bits of rbx, doesn't touch the rest. mov bl, dl   ; Moves data to bottom 8 bits of rbx, doesn't touch the rest.
 ```

 I used my assembly REPL [scare](https://github.com/netspooky/scare) to emulate some instructions so I can confirm it does what I expect it to.